LemmoTresto/Webcord/README.md

 set avatar_url to an empty string or just ONE space.
 The avatar_url will be removed from the payload.
 Returns discord status code for more information on status codes look at the status code wiki.

+send_embed(embed, username, avatar_url=None)

+(Soon I'll make an embed system without the need of discord.py!)
+Send a discord.py embed.
+To make such an embed you need to import discord but first install it using pip install discord then import and create an instance of discord.Embed() set your params and fields.

 change_url(urls/urls)